Émilie Viargues Metge’s (EMBA ’19) career has always maintained a tight orbit around luxury brands.

 - Doing the Luxury: Today and Tomorrow Specialization with Professor Jean Noel Kapferer was a real thrill.
 My entire life, I had been reading and learning from his textbooks, especially during my bachelor’s degree and afterward.
 It was amazing that 15 years later, the “God of Branding” was my professor.

-Q: What achievements are you most proud of in your professional career?
+Q: With your EMBA in hand, what achievements are you most proud of in your impressive career in luxury?

 EVM: At 37, I’m CEO of one of the most famous French brands.
 If you told me 10— or even 5— years ago that I would be the CEO of Christofle, I would never have believed you.
 I was able to accomplish it, in some ways, because of the HEC Paris EMBA.
 Of course, there’s also so much work, a bit of luck, and lots of sacrifice, too, in the mix.
 But HEC Paris gave me the right to even dream of this.